Lost and Found (Ralph Towner album)

-Lost and Found is an album by guitarist Ralph Towner recorded in 1995 and released on the ECM label.
+Lost and Found is an album by guitarist Ralph Towner recorded in May 1995 and released on ECM the following year.
+The quartet features reed player Denney Goodhew and rhythm section Marc Johnson and Jon Christensen.

 Reception

-The Allmusic review by Thom Jurek awarded the album 4 stars, stating, "This is a guitar player's recording, but it is obvious that Towner writes for ensembles equally well, and he has clearly written the vast majority of this recording for this particular ensemble.
-It's seamless from start to finish; it moves and is far less ponderous than some of his earlier outings; it's a winner for sure".
+The AllMusic review by Thom Jurek awarded the album 4 stars, stating, "This is a guitar player's recording, but it is obvious that Towner writes for ensembles equally well, and he has clearly written the vast majority of this recording for this particular ensemble.
+It's seamless from start to finish; it moves and is far less ponderous than some of his earlier outings; it's a winner for sure."